Booking travel can be confusing, and it seems like the prices are always changing. How can you get the best deal?

-Do some travel tours fill up more quickly than others?
+Do some guided tours fill up more quickly than others?

-Is there a time of year that’s best for travel tours?
+Is there a time of year that’s best for guided tours?

 When you’re traveling, it’s all about seasonality.
 You can save money when you go on a tour during a destination’s shoulder season or offseason.
 It will also be less crowded.
 Instead of going to Europe during the summer when it’s hot, expensive and crowded, try going in the spring or fall.
 You could even tour Europe during the winter, when you can go to things like their famous Christmas markets and visit the Alpine countries.
 If you want to save money, it pays to think outside of the box when it comes to choosing your tour dates.

 For more information or to start planning a trip, visit AAA.com/Travel.